Workaholics are never really workaholics.

 - Work without meaning is stressful.

-- Work without meaning is empty.
+- Work without meaning saps your energy.

 - Work without meaning leaves you doing things you don’t want to do, for the majority of your life.
 That’s just wrong!

 If work feels like work for too many days in a row, take action.
 Transform your business from something you work in, to something that fills you with joy, passion and pleasure.

 How do I know?

 I know, because since 1995 I’ve helped business owners worldwide make this happen and I experience it in my own life, every day.
 Every.
 Single.
 Day.